IoanHadarean/CookBook-project/Readme.md

 |     *`SECRET_KEY`*        |                       |
 |        *`MONGO_URI`*      |                       |
 |       *`MONGO_DBNAME`*    |                       |
-8. Exported the local database to Heroku by using the free ClearDB add-on provided by the platform.
+8. Exported the local database to Heroku by using the free JawsDB add-on provided by the platform.
 9. Dumped all the MYSQL scripts that were used for creating the *`flaskapp`* database locally by running *`mysqldump -u $C9_USER -p flaskapp > flaskapp.sql`* in the CLI.
-10. Connected to the ClearDB database by typing *`mysql -u username -h cleardbhost -p heroku_9f1934449cd3875`* in the terminal.
+10. Connected to the JawsDB database by typing *`mysql -u username -h JawsDBhost -p JawsDBname `* in the terminal.
 11. Ran the scripts from [flaskapp.sql](../master/flaskapp.sql) into MySQL terminal to repopulate the data.